feed-mob/fb_encodable/README.md

 # Encodable

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/encodable`.
  To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation